nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 In addition to the basis set for the Kohn-Sham orbitals, the charge density fitting basis set can also be specified in the input directives for the DFT module.
-This basis set is used for the evaluation of the Coulomb potential in the Dunlap scheme.
+This basis set is used for the evaluation of the Coulomb potential in the Dunlap scheme[@dunlap1979,@eichkorn1995].
 The charge density fitting basis set must have the name `cd basis`.
 This can be the actual name of a basis set, or a basis set can be assigned this name using the [SET](SET.md) directive.
 If this basis set is not